Neck pain that

 Then the tension rebuilds.

-That cycle isn't tension you need to manage.
+That's not tension you need to manage.

-It's a pattern that hasn't been resolved at its origin.
+It's a pattern that hasn't been resolved.

 It's not just stiffness.